jstrzempko/IDCE30274_Final-Project_PyQGIS/README.md

 # PyQGIS Tutorial

 This tutorial serves as an introduction to both QGIS and the use of Python scripting within the QGIS platform.
 It was developed as a final project for IDCE 30274 Computer Programming for GIS taught by Professor Shadrock Roberts at Clark University in Fall 2020.
+Questions, comments, and suggestions should be directed to Jess Strzempko either at JeStrzempko@clarku.edu or JessStrzempko@gmail.com.
+Her GitHub profile can be found [here](https://github.com/jstrzempko).

 ### Objectives